FrancescoScandiffio/Foucault-pendulum-tracking-system/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/FraScandiffio/Foucault)

 ## About the project
 The purpose of this project is to develop a program capable of tracking a Foucault pendulum with the goal of investigating its behavior.
+Below we describe the main features of the system, the execution modes and the structure of the repository.
+For more information refer to the contents of the ```\documentation``` folder.

 ### Assets deployed
 The hardware consists of: